10 best single malt scotch whiskies you need to know about

 Benromach organic Speyside single malt: £37.84, Master of Malt

 This organic Speyside single malt blew us all away even before we’d consulted the price.
 Matured in virgin oak casks, there is a cleanness and interesting lightness to this whisky.
-Everyone in the group loved the very clear banana notes in this which were well balanced against sweet malt, vanilla and a touch of pepper.
+Everyone in the group loved the clear banana notes in this, which were well balanced against sweet malt, vanilla and a touch of pepper.
 The brand advised drinking with water, but we found it mellowed too much and preferred to take in the exciting tropical notes straight up.
 A hidden gem of a Scotch, and one that happily has environmental benefits thanks to its Soil Association certification.
 We’d hunt this out again for sure.

 Lagavulin 2001 distillers edition Scotch: £87.95, The Whisky Exchange

-Kristiane highlighted this brand as one of her personal favourites and we’d agree.
-The smoothness was incredible, with a persistent honeyed sherry undertone (it’s finished in casks that previously held pedro ximenez, white Spanish grape variety) and absolutely no burn.
+Sherry highlighted this brand as one of her personal favourites and we’d agree.
+The smoothness was incredible, with a persistent honeyed sherry undertone (it’s finished in casks that previously held pedro ximenez, a white Spanish grape variety) and absolutely no burn.
 It’s a great all-rounder, with none of the group having anything negative to say about it, and a brilliant blend of classic Islay peat smoke and raisin-like dark sweetness.
 It also tasted more expensive – smooth, silky and complex – than many of the pricier bottles we tried.

 Duncan Taylor Strathclyde premium octave 1990: £190, The Spirits Embassy

-Tomatin highland single malt 14 year old: £53.90, Regal Whisky
+Tomatin Highland single malt 14-year-old: £53.90, Regal Whisky

-Johnnie Walker black label 12 year old whisky: £22.50 instead of £30, Tesco
+Johnnie Walker Black Label 12-year-old whisky: £22.50 instead of £30, Tesco

 One of the world’s best-selling whiskies, Johnnie Walker Black Label is a well known blended Scotch that deserves a place in most drinks cabinets thanks to its versatility.
 Using around 30 west coast and mainland malts and grains, this is a fruity easy-drinking basic whisky that does the trick with a bit of ice or in cocktails.
-We found it lacked complexity and interest straight up compared to most of the others we tested, but the balanced mix of peat and vanilla with a touch of smoke is great in mixed drinks: we like it in a peach highball.
+We found it lacked complexity and interest straight up compared with most of the others we tested, but the balanced mix of peat and vanilla with a touch of smoke is great in mixed drinks: we like it in a peach highball.

-Chivas Regal ultis victory editions 1999: £199, The Whisky Exchange
+Chivas Regal Ultis victory editions 1999: £199, The Whisky Exchange

-Wolfburn aurora single malt whisky: £37.95, House of Malt
+Wolfburn Aurora single malt whisky: £37.95, House of Malt

 Smokehead sherry bomb: £56.90, Regal Whisky